atebitftw/zart/README.md

 Some of my most memorable early gaming experiences were playing Infocom interactive fiction games.

 This project is a labor of love.
-I'll start with z-machine v3 and see where it goes...

 Enjoy!